Debugging#

 conflicts when using multiple processes and to support the caching of runtime-defined kernels.

-CUDA Verification#
+CUDA Error Verification#

 It is possible to generate out-of-bounds memory access violations through poorly formed kernel code or inputs.
-In this case the CUDA runtime will detect the violation and put the CUDA context into an error state.
-Subsequent kernel launches may silently fail which can lead to hard to diagnose issues.
+In this case, the CUDA runtime will detect the violation and put the CUDA context into an error state.
+Subsequent kernel launches may silently fail, which can lead to hard-to-diagnose issues.

-If a CUDA error is suspected a simple verification method is to enable:
+If a CUDA error is suspected, a simple verification method is to enable:

 wp.config.verify_cuda = True